tig-nl/gls-magento2/README.md

 ## What does it do?
 * Add GLS as a shipping method to Magento 2's checkout.
-  * Show available Delivery Options depending on zipcode and shipping date, such as:
+  * Show available Delivery Options in The Netherlands depending on zipcode and shipping date, such as:
     * Express Delivery (e.g. before 9.00 AM, 12.00 AM or 5.00 PM),
     * Saturday Delivery,
-    * Delivery to a ParcelShop (sorted by distance from zipcode).
+    * Delivery to a ParcelShop (sorted by distance from zipcode),
+  * Ship outside The Netherlands using Standard Delivery.
   * Use table rates to set different shipping rates per country and order subtotal.
 * Easily create, delete or print labels from within the Shipment-view:
   * Including ShopReturn-label (if enabled).